 The slash 2 BMW motorcycle engine case has a number punched into the case near the top.
 That number tells us the size of the set of timing gears that was used in the original assembly.

 This is a minus 2 case.
-At 12 O, Clock, you can see the place that should have the cover that is over the air filter.
+At 12 O Clock, you can see the place that should have the cover that is over the air filter.
 This cover is often referred to as the “half-moon” cover.
 However, it is only a quarter of a circle.
 The air filter is that black thing with 5 holes in it.
 At 3 O, Clock is the black rubber grommet that centers the spark plug wire to the left cylinder.
-To the left of the stamped in -2, you can see a shadow.
+You can see a shadow to the left of the stamped in -2.
 The boss that holds the top motor mount is casting that shadow.